sayanthns/gdrive_notifier_push_ui_fixed/README.md

 # GDrive Notifier

-ERPNext custom app that sends Push URL signals to Uptime Kuma after checking daily backup status.

-## Setup
+Frappe app to monitor ERP backups and send push status to Uptime Kuma.

+## Installation (Frappe Cloud Compatible)

-1. Upload this app to Frappe Cloud or your bench as a valid Frappe app.
+1. Upload this app via Frappe Cloud dashboard.
-2. Install on the site.
+2. Install to your site.
 3. Go to "GDrive Notifier Settings" and paste your Uptime Kuma Push URL.
-4. Make sure scheduler is enabled.

-## License

-MIT
+4. Scheduler will run daily and update backup status.